jobinau/pg_gather/docs/orphanfiles.md

 # Orphan files in PostgreSQL

+Orphan files are those files in PostgreSQL tablespaces (default, global and other locations) which don't have corresponding catalog entries.
+So PostgreSQL won't be aware that such file exists

+## What causes orphan files
 Orphan files can come to existance due to verious reasons like
 * Crashes During Physical Operations
   * Failed VACUUM FULL or CLUSTER commands.
 These commands create a brand-new copy of a table.
 If the server crashes or runs out of disk space halfway through, the partially created file remains on disk, but the database catalogs still point to the old version.